What to Wear for Your Professional Headshot

 MENS business casual consists of a jacket and open-collar dress shirt, a jacket with a well fitted t-shirt or turtle neck, or dress shirt on its own.
 If your jacket has a pattern, choose a solid shirt so that they don’t clash.
 I suggest keeping the patterns non-distracting and very subtle.
-Don’t wear an under shirt for your session.
+Don’t wear an under shirt under your dress shirt for your session.
 Most often they can be seen under your dress shirt and it takes away from your professional presence.
 Clothes should be neatly pressed and should look new or like new so bring them in on a hanger.
 Shirts with button down collars don’t photograph well when paired with a jacket.
 My favorite style right now is a good fitting t-shirt under a sports coat.

 Key Points to Remember

 – Your wardrobe choice is used to accentuate your personal brand

 – Make sure your clothing is well fitted